gbmhunter/blog/content/electronics/components/magnetic-rotary-position-sensors/_index.md

 It is called "giant" because the multiple layers significantly increases the resistance change due to a magnetic field (can be a 50% change at very low temperatures) over standard "anisotropic" magnetoresistance (which is typically only a few percent)[^nve-how-gmr-works].

-GMR is used in hard-drive read heads to detect read bits of the hard drive platters.

 ### Examples

 #### Infineon TLE5014